AceyJS/acey/README.md

 <br />

-# Object Oriented State Manager thought for React ⚡
+# Object Oriented State Manager tailored for React {Native} ⚡

 ### Acey aims to be for States what React is for Components
 - Easily **code decoupled** and **reusable** states for JS applications.